This resource guides you through Module 2, Unit 3 Initial Volunteer Experience - Volunteer Experience (Activities 1, 2 & 3)

 Activity 1: Participate in Volunteering Activities

 This is the main series of volunteering activities that you will organise for volunteers in your group.
-Many of the events will take place over the summer break.
-However there will be other opportunities along the way.
+Many events will take place over the summer break.
+However there are other opportunities along the way from delivering leaflets to Christmas festivals.
 Each YV has to undertake a minimum of 5 events in order to achieve the award.
 At least one of the events should be at an all day event.
-This is not however intended to limit the number of experiences to 5.
-Any YV willing and able to do more is welcome and encouraged to do so.
+When YV's complete the PSYV Award in Volunteering they are deemed to be 'ready' to attend events as a PSYV volunteer and have covered all of the essential.
+From here their knowledge and experience will continue to grow.
+They will also be eligible to attend national events on offer.

-The Group Coordinators will have to organise when and how the observation checklists will be completed (activity 2).
-For example you might have 5 volunteers being observed at each event by 5 adults.
+The Group Coordinators will organise when and how the observation checklists will be completed (activity 2).
+For example you might have 5 volunteers being observed at each event by 1 Adult or have all 24 YV's attending an event, split into groups and being observed by an AV.
 Breaking it down in this way makes it easier to manage.

 Activity 2: Demonstrate Prior Learning

 YV's will know in advance if they are going to be observed at an event and will know who will be observing them.
 This can be their Mentor or another suitably trained and experienced adult.
 The observation sheet allows the observer to make notes of when prior learning was used.
-For instance correct use of their radio, making notes in their pocket notebook, correct use of the phonetic alphabet and so on.
+For instance correct use of their radio, making notes in their pocket notebook, correct use of the phonetic alphabet, managing risks, lost and found, missing persons and so on.
 The main emphasis is that we want to see learning from the group sessions being put into practice in the appropriate way.

 If the learning is being applied to a good standard, the observations should note and reinforce this.
-If some things weren't quite right, the observer should note that more practise is needed and advise the YV to revisit the knowledge and learning for that task.
+If some things weren't quite right, the observer should note that more practice is needed and advise the YV to revisit the knowledge and learning for that task.
+Remember YV's have 5 practice events.
+Only one of them is submitted for assessment and it is good to learn from what didn't work as much as what did.

 Where YV's are drawing on a range of new skills to a good standard, this demonstrates that they are exceeding competence.
-For instance they make have called for an ambulance and got first aid to someone in need, or dealt with a missing person incident or lost and found to a highly competent level.
+For instance they may have called for first aid to someone in need, or dealt with a missing person incident or lost and found to a highly competent level.

 Activity 3: Reflect on contribution to PSYV